diagreifier/diagreifier/README.md

   - **Business rules layer** — a unique, constantly enriched internal knowledge base that maps framework equivalents (Retrofit → Alamofire, Room → Core Data) and corrects LLM idiosyncrasies.
 This layer guarantees reliability.
 - **“Wow” experience:**
   - Select or Drag & drop of file or full projects.
-  - **Detailed conversion report** — a clear overview listing converted files, mapped dependencies, watchpoints and TODOs for the developer.
+  - **Detailed migration report** — a clear overview listing converted files, mapped dependencies, watchpoints and TODOs for the developer.
   - **Ready-to-compile output** — download a perfectly structured Android Studio or Xcode project, with Podfile or build.gradle already configured.

 ---